softworkz/emby-wiki/Live-TV.md

+This document will cover the core concepts of the Live Tv api but will not rehash each individual parameter.
+Developers should read this documentation along with testing it out in Swagger.

 Begin live tv support by making a call to **/LiveTv/Info**.

 The IsEnabled property will tell you if Live Tv is installed and enabled on the server.
 The EnabledUsers property contains a list of user id's that have access to live tv.